Manufacturers Trust Company Building: Site

-510 Fifth Avenue occupies the southwestern corner of Fifth Avenue and 43rd Street in the Midtown Manhattan neighborhood of New York City.
-The plot is rectangular, measuring 100 ft along Fifth Avenue and 125 ft along West 43rd Street.
-500 Fifth Avenue is immediately to the south and the Salmon Tower Building is to the west.
-The New York Public Library Main Branch and Bryant Park are one block south on 42nd Street.
+510 Fifth Avenue occupies the southwestern corner of Fifth Avenue and 43rd Street in the Midtown Manhattan neighborhood of New York City, United States.
+The lot, with an area of 12500 ft2, is rectangular, measuring 100 ft along Fifth Avenue and 125 ft along West 43rd Street.
+It sits between 500 Fifth Avenue immediately to the south, 520 Fifth Avenue and the Century Association Building to the north, and the Salmon Tower Building to the west.
+Because the building is surrounded by skyscrapers, it received only small amounts of sunlight daily when it was built.

 The site was previously occupied by two structures: the Ziegler Building and a rowhouse at 508 Fifth Avenue.
 The Ziegler Building, an eight-story edifice, was built in 1900 upon the lots at 510–514 Fifth Avenue, at the southwest corner of 43rd Street.
-It contained accountants', brokers', and lawyers' offices, and also had the offices of tobacconist Alfred Dunhill.
+It contained offices for accountants, brokers, and lawyers, along with that of tobacconist Alfred Dunhill.
 508 Fifth Avenue, originally a rowhouse, became a commercial structure in the early 20th century, housing tenants such as the Gotham Silk Hosiery Company and the candy store Huyler's.